finos/FDC3/docs/api/supported-platforms.md

 ## Web

-For a web application to use the FDC3 API it needs to retrieve a copy of the `DesktopAgent` API interface, which it will use to communicate with the desktop agent (this interface is often referred to as the `fdc3` object or the "FDC3 API").
+For a web application to use the FDC3 API it needs to retrieve a copy of the `DesktopAgent` API interface, which it will use to communicate with the Desktop Agent (this interface is often referred to as the `fdc3` object or the "FDC3 API").

 There are two standardized types of interface to a DA that a web application may use (which is appropriate depends on where the web application is run):

-- **Preload**: Used where the desktop agent is able to inject the the `DesktopAgent` API at `window.fdc3` allowing an app to access it directly, for example in an Electron app or where a browser Browser Extension is in use.
+- **Desktop Agent Preload**: Used where the Desktop Agent is able to inject the the `DesktopAgent` API at `window.fdc3` allowing an app to access it directly, for example in an Electron app or where a browser Browser Extension is in use.
-- **Proxy**: Used when running in standard web browser (without an extension) and the desktop agent has to run in a different window or frame to the application and must be communicated with via Cross-document messaging with `postMessage` and `MessagePorts` (see the [HTML5 Living Standard](https://html.spec.whatwg.org/multipage/web-messaging.html) for more details).
-A 'proxy' class implementing the Desktop Agent API is used to abstract the details of Cross-document messaging, allowing the application to work with the FDC3 API directly.
+- **Desktop Agent Proxy**: Used when running in a standard web browser (without a browser extension or similar customization).
+The Desktop Agent will often be running in a different window or frame to the application and must be communicated with via cross-document messaging with `postMessage` and `MessagePorts` (see the [HTML5 Living Standard](https://html.spec.whatwg.org/multipage/web-messaging.html) for more details).
+A 'proxy' class implementing the Desktop Agent API is used to abstract the details of cross-document messaging, allowing the application to work with the FDC3 API directly.

 The FDC3 Standard defines a [Web Connection Protocol (WCP)](specs/webConnectionProtocol) that allows apps to work with either interface, by detecting which is applicable.
 The FDC3 NPM module implements the `getAgent()` function defined by WCP and can return an injected Desktop Agent, a Desktop Agent Proxy, or other Desktop Agent implementation enabled by a non-standard interface.

-Hence, FDC3 apps SHOULD obtain access to a `DesktopAgent` object (`fdc3`) by importing or loading the `@finos/fdc3` library and then calling the provided `getAgent()` function, ensuring that they can support either of the standardized interfaces.
+Hence, FDC3 apps SHOULD obtain access to a `DesktopAgent` object (`fdc3`) by importing or loading the `@finos/fdc3` library and then calling the provided `getAgent()` function, ensuring that they can support any of the standardized interfaces.

 :::note

-In prior versions of FDC3 (<= 2.1) Apps were required to use the 'Preload' interface, i.e. they relied on the existence of the `window.fdc3` object, which meant that apps running in a standard web browser had to import libraries specific to the Desktop Agent implementation in use.
-From FDC3 2.2 onwards the 'Proxy' interface is available, which allows apps in a standard web browser to connect to any Desktop Agent that implements that interface.
+In prior versions of FDC3 (<= 2.1) Apps were required to use the 'Desktop Agent Preload' interface, i.e. they relied on the existence of the `window.fdc3` object, which meant that apps running in a standard web browser had to import libraries specific to the Desktop Agent implementation in use.
+From FDC3 2.2 onwards the 'Desktop Agent Proxy' interface is available, which allows apps in a standard web browser to connect to any Desktop Agent that implements that interface.

-Hence, from FDC3 2.2 onwards apps should switch from using `window.fdc3` directly to calling the `getAgent()` function to retrieve a `DesktopAgent` API interface.
+Hence, from FDC3 2.2 onwards apps SHOULD call the `getAgent()` to retrieve a `DesktopAgent` API interface.

 :::

+### getAgent

+//TODO: rewrite this section after updating getAgent docs for using URLs and param for setting window.fdc3.
+//  Provide a brief introduction and link to getAgent reference

 :::tip